 - Abdominal aches as the round ligaments supporting your lower abdomen stretch to accommodate your growing bump

-- Braxton Hicks contractions— uterine muscles (used to push baby out) begin to tighten
+- Braxton Hicks contractions— uterine muscles (used to push the baby out) begin to tighten

 - Heartburn as the uterus pushes stomach contents upward